Thursday, August 2, 2012

 Twisted Entitlement

-Wrapping our head around how an abuser behaves is challenging for a victim because their perspectives are so different.
+Wrapping our heads around how an abuser behaves is challenging for victims because an abuser's perspectives are so different from the average person's.
 The abuser doesn't acknowledge how hard you try to please him/her.
 He or she feels entitled to treat you however he or she wants.
 He or she feels entitled.

 The abuser is thoroughly convinced that you are a debtor.
 He feels that you owe him:

-· You owe him whatever kind of sex he wants whenever he wants it.
-You were made to meet his sexual needs.
+· whatever kind of sex he wants whenever he wants it because he thinks you were created to serve his sexual needs.

-· You owe her appreciation.
-She has sacrificed so much to put up with you.
+· appreciation because she is irritated that she has sacrificed so much to put up with you.

 No comments: